google/yapf/README.rst

 ``SPLIT_ALL_COMMA_SEPARATED_VALUES``
-    If a comma separated list (``dict``, ``list``, ``tuple``, or function ``def``) is on a line that is too long, split such that all elements are on a single line.
+    If a comma separated list (``dict``, ``list``, ``tuple``, or function ``def``) is on a line that is too long, split such that each element is on a separate line.

 ``SPLIT_ALL_TOP_LEVEL_COMMA_SEPARATED_VALUES``
     Variation on ``SPLIT_ALL_COMMA_SEPARATED_VALUES`` in which, if a